lantoli/terraform-provider-lantoli/docs/resources/advanced_cluster.md

 * `redact_client_log_data` - (Optional) Flag that enables or disables log redaction, see the [manual](https://www.mongodb.com/docs/manual/administration/monitoring/#log-redaction) for more information.
 Use this in conjunction with Encryption at Rest and TLS/SSL (Transport Encryption) to assist compliance with regulatory requirements. **Note**: Changing this setting on a cluster will trigger a rolling restart as soon as the cluster is updated.
 * `config_server_management_mode` - (Optional) Config Server Management Mode for creating or updating a sharded cluster.
 Valid values are `ATLAS_MANAGED` (default) and `FIXED_TO_DEDICATED`.
 When configured as `ATLAS_MANAGED`, Atlas may automatically switch the cluster's config server type for optimal performance and savings.
 When configured as `FIXED_TO_DEDICATED`, the cluster will always use a dedicated config server.
 To learn more, see the [Sharded Cluster Config Servers documentation](https://dochub.mongodb.org/docs/manual/core/sharded-cluster-config-servers/).
 - `delete_on_create_timeout`- (Optional) Indicates whether to delete the resource being created if a timeout is reached when waiting for completion.
 When set to `true` and timeout occurs, it triggers the deletion and returns immediately without waiting for deletion to complete.
 When set to `false`, the timeout will not trigger resource deletion.
 If you suspect a transient error when the value is `true`, wait before retrying to allow resource deletion to finish.
 Default is `true`.
 * `use_effective_fields` - (Optional) Controls how hardware specification fields are returned in the response.
-When set to true, returns the original client-specified values and provides separate effective fields showing current operational values.
-When false (default), hardware specification fields show current operational values directly.
-Primarily used for autoscaling compatibility.
-This opt-in feature enhances auto-scaling workflows by eliminating the need for `lifecycle.ignore_changes` blocks and preventing plan drift from Atlas-managed changes. **Note**: Effective specs (`effective_electable_specs`, `effective_analytics_specs`, `effective_read_only_specs`) are always returned in data sources independently of the flag value.
-See [Auto-Scaling with Effective Fields](#auto-scaling-with-effective-fields) for details.
+When set to true, the non-effective specs (`electable_specs`, `read_only_specs`, `analytics_specs`) fields return the hardware specifications that the client provided.
+When set to false (default), the non-effective specs fields show the **current** hardware specifications.
+Cluster auto-scaling is the primary cause for differences between initial and current hardware specifications.
+This opt-in feature enhances auto-scaling workflows by eliminating the need for `lifecycle.ignore_changes` blocks and preventing plan drift from Atlas-managed changes.
+This attribute applies to dedicated clusters, not to tenant or flex clusters.
 This attribute will be deprecated in provider version 2.x and removed in 3.x when the new behavior becomes default.
+See [Auto-Scaling with Effective Fields](#auto-scaling-with-effective-fields) for more details.
+**Important:** To avoid validation errors, changes to `use_effective_fields` must be applied separately from other cluster configuration changes.
+Toggling this attribute may result in increased plan verbosity with `(known after apply)` markers for various attributes.

 ### bi_connector_config